 Many of these people had ignorant parents.
 They were not encouraged by their parents to develop healthy relationships while they were young.

-9. No proper role models
+9. No proper role models for Hikikomori

 They have not seen their parents socialize!
 Parents who lead a busy, unsocial life often unintentionally set an example for their children to withdraw from society.